 A: All Scots can claim a tartan based factors such as a clan or the place an ancestor worked or lived—your task is figuring out which one best fits you.
-Start by visiting the Scottish Tartan Society, where you can search its Scottish Tartan World Register totaling more than 2,500 patterns.
+Start by visiting the Scottish Register of Tartans, where you can search a database totaling thousands of patterns.
 You can search for tartans by name or keyword.
-If that produces no matches, try a “sept search.”
-Instead of looking for tartans, this search finds families your surname might be associated with, perhaps because of a historic allegiance, migration or distortion of the name over time.
-You can then use the sept results for a new tartan search.
+You can also search using color or copyright information.

 So if you can’t claim a clan tartan, you can wear the district tartan for the area where your ancestor was born, married or did business—pretty much any connection will do.
 Or you can don the regimental “Black Watch,” the official government plaid that’s considered universal.
 Other tartan types are variations of these categories—for example, “hunting” tartans use more subdued shades for camouflage and “dress” tartans contain brighter hues—so it’s possible that a family or district could have multiple tartans.